dynoinc/ratchet/internal/modules/channel_monitor/README.md

 # Channel Monitor Module

-The channel monitor module allows you to monitor slack channels and send slack message based on the message, a prompt, and an executable.
+The channel monitor module allows you to monitor slack channels and send slack messages based on the message, a prompt, and an executable.

 ## Configuration
 To enable channel monitor, set the environment variable RATCHET_CHANNEL_MONITOR_CONFIG_FILE to the path of the configuration file.